bryanrscott/SB-Sample/training/session4/project1/README.md

 ##### DEMO : GITHUB repository settings .  manual edit of .gitignore

 .env files are a known place to store environmental variables.
 You can then reference the variable in the docker-compose.yml file.
-An example is DB_PASSWORD.   copy .env.sample to .env, edit .env and restart your environment.
+An example is DB_PASSWORD.   copy .env.sample to .env, edit .env and restart your environment (including the volume clearing).